Geometria-Engine/docs-v2/api/Files/index.md

 **Requires**: Two const array of characters.
 **Returns**: A String.

-This function llows you to change the name of a file.
+This function allows you to change the name of a file.

 **Short Example**: